 While alcohol withdrawal medications (e.g., benzodiazepines) are widely prescribed for alcoholics, few people know about medication for alcohol cravings that might help them get past post-acute withdrawal syndrome (PAWS).
 In most cases, people who take these drugs can wean off of them once they get safely past the worst of PAWS.

-Medications for alcoholism are not necessary or suitable for everyone.
-This article will give an overview of some non-prescription alternatives, nutrient repair, and the importance of diet and lifestyle after quitting drinking.
+The list of medications below is not presented in any particular order.
+After reviewing some of the most common and FDA-approved medications, this article will give an overview of some non-prescription alternatives, nutrient repair, and the importance of diet and lifestyle after quitting drinking.

 - Why Don’t We Hear About Medication For Alcoholism?

 - 4) Acamprosate

 - Further Considerations: Diet & Lifestyle Matter!

 - Medication For Alcoholism: Conclusion

 - What medications reduce the desire to drink?

 - Is there a pill that makes you sick if you drink alcohol?

 - What can help me to stop drinking?